 To jump right to the point, we highly recommend the Canon C100 for all types of documentary video producers.

 The C100 is the clear successor to the DSLR cameras that have ushered in the DSLR revolution.
-We have these DSLRs to thank for the leap in image quality all video production has taken in the past few years, especially documentary production.
+We have these DSLRs to thank for the leap in image quality that video production has taken in the past few years, especially documentary production.
 But despite their image capture abilities, the early DSLRs were a pain to use in fast paced, run and gun video production.

 The C100, on the other hand, has the XLR inputs you need, the sensor outputs a beautiful image in very low light, the camera has a very innovative autofocus feature that is a godsend for documentary shooting, and it can accept all of Canon’s photo lenses, some of which are very affordable.

 We have used three Canon C100 for a few years now, on shoots all over the country, creating stunning looking docs for web series, universities and nonprofit organizations, and big name clients.
-We’ve shot over 100 documentaries for PBS national and regional stations, including the original web series "Indie America."
+We’ve shot over 100 documentaries for PBS national and regional stations, including the original web series "Indie Alaska."
 We’ve been nominated for over 10 Emmy awards and have won two Emmys for work that we shot on the C100.

 And honestly, we could shoot with the C100 for another 5 years and it will still be just as fun to use, not to mention profitable.